-For the acquired assets and assumed liabilities, CRA has paid \$10.2 million, net, as of October 1, 2022, the amount of which was based on adjusted estimates of certain net working capital items.
-Additional adjustments to the purchase consideration may be due to or from Welch Consulting.
-Per the terms of the Asset Purchase Agreement, \$0.5 million was withheld from the closing payment and will be paid to Welch Consulting within one year of the date of acquisition, subject to the satisfaction of certain assurances provided by Welch Consulting.
-In addition, CRA issued \$7.9 million of forgivable loans and agreed to provide other deferred compensation to key employees and a non-employee expert, which is treated as post-transaction compensation expense as incurred.
+For the acquired assets and assumed liabilities, CRA initially paid \$10.6 million in cash, the amount of which was based on the estimates of certain net working capital items.
+Subsequent to the acquisition date, certain net working capital items were adjusted.
+These adjustments are reflected in the assets acquired and liabilities assumed in the table above.
+Additional adjustment to the purchase consideration may be due to or from Welch Consulting.
+Per the terms of the Asset Purchase Agreement, \$0.5 million was to be withheld from the closing payment and paid to Welch Consulting within one year of the date of acquisition, subject to the satisfaction of certain assurances provided by Welch Consulting.
+In addition, CRA issued \$7.9 million of forgivable loans and agreed to provide other deferred compensation to key employees and a non-employee expert, which will be treated as post-transaction compensation expense as incurred.